 Priority campaigns are created by priority resolutions passed at local conventions or general body meetings through the promotion of existing chapter formations to this status and will revert to their previous status if the priority is not renewed upon expiration.

 These formations will retain their existing internal structure unless they choose to restructure themselves upon becoming a priority campaign.

 New members will be encouraged to join priority campaigns by member mobilizers and other representatives of the chapter.
 Priority campaigns are requested to regularly provide an updated list of individuals who are currently willing to provide assistance to new members in becoming active in their work.

-The Treasurer will set aside one-third of the chapter’s annual budget for a priorities budget, which may only be used by priority campaigns.
+The Treasurer will set aside no less than one-fourth of the chapter’s annual budget for a priorities budget, which may only be used by priority campaigns.

 Priority campaigns may be granted preferential access to other limited chapter resources in policies established by the Administrative Committee.

-Priority Campaigns are required to meet, at a minimum, the same reporting requirements as working groups and must appoint at least two stewards.
+Priority Campaigns are required to meet, at a minimum, the same reporting requirements as working groups, must appoint at least two stewards, and hold at least 1 meeting every 3 months that is accessible and advertised to chapter members.
 The Steering Committee may enhance reporting requirements for priority campaigns.